message/iata/AT.md

 - This does not apply to:
 - passengers between 12 and 18 years of age, traveling with their vaccinated parents/guardians; or
 - passengers with a COVID-19 recovery certificate issued at most 180 before arrival; or
-- passengers with proof of presence of COVID-19 antibodies, issued at most 90 days before arrival; or
 - passengers with a COVID-19 vaccination certificate stating that they received :
 - the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 360 days before arrival.
 A combination of vaccines is accepted; or
 - the third vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac, at least 120 days after the second dose and at most 360 days before arrival; or